qurafi/kitva/README.md

 and then run:
 `npm run kitva` / `pnpm kitva`

-**NOTE:** This command will edit your vite.config, tsconfig, app.d.ts, so it's recommended to commit your work.
+**NOTE:** This command will edit your vite.config, tsconfig, so it's recommended to commit your work.

 ## Writing schemas